laniusone/loginfetch/README.md

 # how-to

 The script basically creates a message you see on login in tty.
-So, what you'd want to do is to make it run everytime agetty spawns.
+So, what you'd want to do is to make it run before agetty spawns.
-README in original script mentions how to do it with systemd, but we are systemd enjoyers here.
-But seriously, I'm going to provide a modified runit service and or custom agetty script to put in inittab for sysvinit, would probably also add a systemd unit.
+README in original script mentions how to do it with systemd, but we are not systemd enjoyers here.

-For other init systems, I have no experience with them, but I would want to at least provide a solution for OpenRC.
+`make install` automatically installs agetty service template for runit, and script for rc.d.

 # installation

+Clone the repo, enter the directory and:
 `make install` or `make install DESTDIR=/your/desired/path`

-Or get Slackware package I created from release. :-)

 # to-do

 * Add more OS logos
-* Add service scripts for init systems